 In 2013 ENISA worked together with the Member States and the Commission and developed further the European Cyber-Security Month.
 The approach was to widen the number of participating Member States, to ensure sufficient focus on a number of key themes and to profile the event as a joint EU campaign with global outreach.

-In 2014 the European Cyber Security Month (ECSM) 2014 team is inviting public and private sector organisations interested in Network and Information Security to get involved in this year’s activities.
+In 2014 the European Cyber Security Month (ECSM) 2014 team invited public and private sector organisations interested in Network and Information Security to get involved in the organised activities.

-For this October the community pinpointed on the agenda the following weekly NIS topics:
+For 2014 the community pinpointed on the agenda the following weekly NIS topics:

 - 1st week: Cyber security exercises, targeting technical expertise;